ohanhi/ohanhi.com/drafts/2017-05-11-elm-in-the-day-to-day.md

 **Note**: Ports might strike you as an unnecessarily elaborate way of dealing with something "as simple as" calling external functions.
 However, once I understood how this approach made all communication to the outside completely safe and decoupled from the uncertainty of JavaScript, I came to really appreciate the idea.
 [Episode 13](https://elmtown.github.io/2017/05/09/history-in-elm-town-ports-episode-13.html) of the Elm Town podcast is entirely about the thought processes and design considerations behind ports, so I highly recommend listening to it in case you are interested.

-## 3. Installing non-whitelisted packages
+## 3. Installing non-published packages

 By default, packages containing ports or "native" JavaScript code are not accepted on the package catalog.
 Some packages have gone through an acceptance process and gotten whitelisted, but one can't simply wrap e.g. Moment.js or Google Maps and publish that to package.elm-lang.org.